Northern Ireland Connection

 Employment Data

-In Q4, 41% of business respondents had vacancies advertised and 39% reported difficulties in filling them (i.e. remaining unfilled for more than 3 months since initial advertisement).
+Out of the 45% of respondents that have vacancies advertised, 44% are finding it difficult to fill them (i.e. remaining unfilled for greater than 3 months since initial advertisement).

 % Turnover and Net Profit